asifmuntasir/responsive-webDesign-1/README.md

-It is a responsive design for a Restaurant wbsite.
+It is a responsive design for a Travel based website which name is Rover.
 It contains a header, home, about, services, menu, app, contact and a footer.
-Here I've used two typs of mode like as light/dark mode and responsive for mobile devices.
+Here I've used two typs of mode like as light/dark mode.
+It is perform like as responsive website in all devices.
+Like as smartphone, tab and large screen devices as pc.

-Current condition is that....#till_running! 😃😅
+😃😅